stefan736/mastodon_block_hashtags/README.md

 ## Setup

+You can either run this locally on your machine, or as a GitHub Action:

 ### 1) Get the required access token:

 Regardless of how you wish to run your script, you first need to register a new application in your mastodon instance: